 - using a combination of the above methods.

-Interestingly, in my study, I found that the most common method of dealing with a neologism was to just replace it with a similar word which already exists.
+Interestingly, in my study, I found that the most common method of dealing with a neologism was to just replace it with a similar word that already exists.
 Another frequently used method was to simply use the English term, particularly in cases of character and place names.
 Having said that, the second most common procedure was to recreate the neologism.
 I also found some very clever, creative solutions in both the French and Spanish translations.

 Despite some excellent solutions, the French translation was heavily criticised, especially by those who had already read the book in English.
 The complaints mainly focused on Jean Sola’s archaic, formal style and inconsistency in either keeping English names or translating them.
 For example, Sola decided not to change ‘Winterfell’ or ‘Westeros’, but he did translate ‘Casterly Rock’ and ‘Highgarden’.